Connect with others who understand.

 • Sclerodactyly — Skin thickening and tightening on your fingers

-• Telangiectasia — Spider veins or red spots on your face and hands from swollen blood vessels
+• Telangiectasia — Spider veins or discolored spots on your face and hands from swollen blood vessels

-The World Health Organization (WHO) classifies PAH as one of the main types of pulmonary hypertension.
-Idiopathic PAH — or PAH without a clear cause — accounts for around half of PAH cases, according to the WHO.
-The other half are associated with an underlying health condition like scleroderma.
-In fact, connective tissue diseases are the most common cause of associated PAH.
+PAH is one of the main types of pulmonary hypertension.
+According to the World Health Organization (WHO), idiopathic PAH — or PAH without a clear cause — accounts for around half of PAH cases.
+The other half are caused by underlying health conditions like scleroderma.
+Connective tissue diseases are the most common cause of associated PAH, or PAH caused by other health conditions.

 Studies estimate that between 7 percent and 19 percent of people with systemic scleroderma have PAH.
 If you’re living with scleroderma, it’s important to be aware of common PAH symptoms.
 In the beginning, most cases are too mild to cause noticeable signs.
 As your disease progresses, you may begin to experience symptoms like: